 Preliminary drawings may be requested by the Buyer at the time of the bid, principally as a means of confirming that the Bidders understand such and have included comprehensive pricing for the work in their scope.
 This can help clarify and confirm that the offer details meet the Buyer criteria.
 For example, if a site requires multiple revenue and performance meters, the relay and meter diagram or single line would indicate how many meters are included and their electrical location(s).
 Examples of drawings often requested for inclusion in a proposal include:

 - Single line

 - Relay and metering diagram

 - Site plan

 - Geotechnical design

 - Grading (civil or topographical) design

 - General arrangement.

-The Buyer should also indicate drawing requirements expected during the project design submittals.
+Additional drawing requirements expected during the project design submittals may also be listed in this section.

 2.4.4 Project Schedule